Kenmore, Perth and Kinross: History

+Kenmore Pier in Loch Tay was built for the Loch Tay Steamboat Company in 1882 by a workforce of 14 men to the designs of the engineer John Strain, C.E. of Glasgow.
+The transverse and longitudinal beams rested on piles 30 ft long sunk 9 ft into the bottom using hammers weighing 15 long cwt.
+The weather side of the pier was planked so that the steamers could lie safely on the lee side.
+The pier was 210 ft long and the depth of water at the end was 12 ft.

 Landmarks and tourism

 The Kenmore Hotel, commissioned in 1572 by the then laird Colin Campbell, has its origins in a tavern built around 70 years earlier offering accommodation and refreshments.
 It is reputed to be Scotland's oldest hotel.
 Well known travel writer Rick Steves defined the community as "little more than the fancy domain of its castle, a church set in a bouquet of tombstones, and a line of humble houses, Kenmore offers a fine dose of small-town Scottish flavour".

 Taymouth Castle, another Campbell creation, was built by John Campbell, 2nd Marquess of Breadalbane (d.
 1862) on the site of its late medieval predecessor, Balloch Castle (built 1550 by the Campbells of Glenorchy, ancestors of the Marquesses of Breadalbane, demolished 1805).
 This enormous mansion, in neo-Gothic style, was completed in time for the visit of Queen Victoria in 1842.
 No expense was spared on the interior, which was decorated with the utmost sumptuousness.
 Taymouth Castle is now privately owned and has a golf course in its grounds.

 Kenmore Bridge dates from 1774 and the village as it is today was laid out in the 18th century by the third Earl of Breadalbane.
 It retains many of its original buildings and historic appearance.

 Around 2 mi northeast of the village by the side of the A827 road is a complex multi-phase stone circle known as Croft Moraig Stone Circle.